Manin's conjecture for $\mathcal{M}$-points: Rationally connected pairs

 One reason to consider such pairs in Conjecture \ref{conj: generalized Manin conjecture} is that they have a good reason for having plenty of $\cM$-points after an extension of the ground field.
 This is because the images of rational points under $f\in(X,M_{\mon})(\mathbb{P}^1_K)$ are $\cM$-points over $\cO_S$ for some finite set of places $S\subset \Omega_K$, as the next proposition shows. \begin{proposition} Let $(X,M)$ be a pair over a number field $K$ and let $f\in(X,M_{\mon})(\mathbb{P}^1_K)$.
 Then for every finite set of places $S\subset \Omega_K$ and every $\cO_S$-integral model $(\cX,\cM)$, there exists a finite set of places $S'\supset S$ such that $f$ extends to $\tilde{f}\in (\cX,\cM_{\mon})(\mathbb{P}^1_{\cO_{S'}})$.
 Furthermore, for any $P\in \mathbb{P}^1_K(K)$, if $f(P)$ lies in $U$. \end{proposition} \begin{proof} By spreading out \cite[Theorem 3.2.1]{Poo17}, we can find a set of places $S'$ containing $S$ such that $f\colon \mathbb{P}^1_K\rightarrow X$ lifts to a morphism $\tilde{f}\colon \mathbb{P}^1_{\cO_{S'}}\rightarrow \cX$.
 The pullbacks $\tilde{f}^*\cD_1,\dots,\tilde{f}^*\cD_n$ are effective divisors on $\mathbb{P}^1_{\cO_{S'}}$.
 By further enlarging $S'$ if necessary, we can ensure that these divisors have no components supported above a prime $\fp$ in $\cO_{S'}$, which ensures that $\tilde{f}\in (\cX,\cM_{\mon})(\mathbb{P}^1_{\cO_{S'}})$.
 Let $P\in \mathbb{P}_K^1(K)$.
 By the valuative criterion of properness, $P$ corresponds to an unique integral point $\tilde{P}\colon \spec \cO_{S'}\rightarrow \mathbb{P}^1_{\cO_{S'}}$.
 Now it follows from the functoriality discussed in Remark \ref{remark: (X,M) as a functor} that $\tilde{f}\circ \tilde{P}\in (\cX,\cM_{\mon})(\cO_{S'})$. \end{proof}

-We finish the section by noticing that toric pairs are rationally connected, giving many examples of rationally connected pairs. \begin{proposition} Let $(X,M)$ be a smooth proper pair over a field $K$ such that $X$ is a toric variety and $D_1,\dots,D_n$ are torus invariant prime divisors.
+We finish the section by noticing that toric pairs are rationally connected, giving many examples of rationally connected pairs. \begin{proposition} Let $(X,M)$ be a smooth proper pair over a field $K$ such that $X$ is a toric variety and $D_1,\dots,D_n$ are torus-invariant prime divisors.
 Then $(X,M)$ is rationally connected. \end{proposition} \begin{proof}

 Without loss of generality, we can assume that $\fM$ is a monoid and that $X$ is a split toric variety (so that $(X,M)$ is a split pair).
 Let $L$ be an algebraically closed field containing $K$ and let $L(t)$ be the field of rational functions over $L$ in the variable $t$.
 Write $(X_{L(t)},M_{L(t)})$ for the pair over $L(t)$ obtained by base changing $X$ and $D_1,\dots, D_n$ to $L(t)$.
 This pair has the obvious integral model $(X_{\mathbb{P}^1_L},M_{\mathbb{P}^1_L})$ over $\mathbb{P}^1_L$ given by base changing $(X,M)$ to $\mathbb{P}^1_L$.
 Now \cite[Theorem 1.3]{Moe24} implies that the pair $(X_{L(t)},M_{L(t)})$ satisfies $M_{L(t)}$-approximation off the place $(1:0)\in \mathbb{P}_L^1$.
 Consequently, the embedding has dense image.
 In particular $(X,M)(\mathbb{A}_L^1)$ has dense image in Since $U(L)\subset (X,M)(L\lParen t \rParen)$ and $U(L)\subset (X,M)(L\lParen t-1 \rParen)$, this implies that any two points $p_1,p_2\in U(L)$ are contained in the image of some $f\in(X,M)(\mathbb{A}_L^1)$.
 As $\fM$ is a monoid and $(X,M)$ is proper, $\fM$ contains $a\mult_{(1:0)}(f)\in \mathbb{N}^n$ for some positive integer $a$.
 Let $g\colon \mathbb{P}^1_L\rightarrow \mathbb{P}^1_L$ be the map given by $(x:y)\mapsto (x^a:y^a)$.
 Then $f\circ g\in (X,M)(\mathbb{P}^1_L)$ and it contains the points $p_1$ and $p_2$ in its image.
 This implies that $(X,M)$ is rationally connected. \end{proof}